Nikon D5300 vs Panasonic GX7

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

-If the number of relative strengths (bullet points above) is taken as a guide, the D5300 comes out slightly ahead of the GX7 (13 : 12 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the D5300 emerges as the winner of the contest (14 : 12 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Nikon D5300 and the Panasonic GX7 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Mirrorless Interchangeable Lens Camera listings whether the two cameras rank among the cream of the crop.